-Read our mirrorless camera reviews to find the best model in your budget.
+Read our mirrorless camera reviews to find the best model for your budget.

 DSLR camera features

-If you want to have more professional control over your photography and the best possible picture quality, there’s no substitute for a DSLR camera.
-Also referred to as digital SLR (single-lens reflex) cameras, DSLRs tend to be bulky but they're very flexible, allowing you to change lenses to suit and control every aspect of your photography.
+If you want your photography to have that professional touch and you're keen for the best possible picture quality, there’s no substitute for a DSLR camera.
+Also referred to as digital SLR (single-lens reflex) cameras, DSLRs tend to be bulky, but they're also very flexible – allowing you to change lenses to suit and control every aspect of your photography.